kwhou/hardware_aware_snn_training/README.md

 ![NTHU LARC Logo](images/nthu_larc_logo.png?raw=true)

-The analog circuit in memristor-based SNN chip is susceptive to the process variation of semiconductor devices such as transistors, resistors, capacitors, memristors, etc. This repository contains the python code based on a popular machine learning framework, PyTorch.
-Our training method can tolerate the variation during the training process.
-Besides, we also take the limited dynamic range of analog circuit into account, adopting quantization for the model parameters.
+The analog circuit in memristor-based SNN chip is susceptive to the process variation of semiconductor devices such as transistors, resistors, capacitors, and memristors.
+This repository contains the python code based on the machine learning framework, PyTorch.
+Our training method can tolerate the process variation.
+We also take the non-linearity, limited precision, and limited dynamic range of analog circuits into account.

 ## Usage